philogb/notes/_posts/2012-10-23-baudrillard.markdown

-I had a good laugh in the train today while reading [Fashionable Nonsense](http://en.wikipedia.org/wiki/Fashionable_Nonsense), a critique on postmodernist intellectuals and how they abuse of science.
+I had a good laugh in the train today while reading [Fashionable Nonsense](http://en.wikipedia.org/wiki/Fashionable_Nonsense), a critique on postmodernist intellectuals and their abuse of science.
 Here's an excerpt of a chapter about Baudrillard.
 The chapter starts like this: